alan-turing-institute/data-safe-haven/README.md

 ## Safe Haven documentation

-For detailed guidance on deploying, administering and using a Safe Haven, see the `docs` folder.
+For detailed guidance on deploying, administering and using a Safe Haven, see our [documentation](/docs/README.md).

 ## Contributing